Adaptive compression is a mechanism used to help ensure that all slots in a Ground Delay Program (GDP) or Airspace Flow Program (AFP) are used.

 - Update the databases with the changes

-- Send notification (EDCT updates) to the flight operators about the changes
+- Send notifications in the form of Expect Departure Clearance Time (EDCT) updates to the flight operators about the changes

 The benefits of Adaptive Compression are: